 Xcution thought they could take on the Shinigami captain and lieutenants who spent hundreds of years training simply because they gained a piece of Ichigo's Fullbring.
 Obviously they are quickly defeated with little difficulty.

-Driscoll Berci is a Mook in the Vandenreich's army, who thinks that a recently acquired power will enable him to successfully kill the Gotei 13's Captain Commander.
-Made worse is that said power is The bankai of Yamamoto's lieutenant.
-Who he killed and then gloats about it to Yamamoto.
+Driscoll Berci thinks that a recently acquired power will enable him to successfully kill the Gotei 13's Captain Commander.
+The power concerned is the bankai of Yamamoto's lieutenant and he gloats to Yamamoto about killing him.
 The result?
-Driscoll has been reduced to a pile of ashes.
+Driscoll's reduced to a pile of ashes.

 Excel♥Saga's eponymous character Excel is extremely confident about her ability to accomplish ACROSS's goal of world domination (and win the heart of Il Palazzo), but fails to make any progress whatsoever in either of those two goals.

 In fact, she refuses to acknowledge that Il Palazzo actively dislikes her, sending her falling through the trap door every time.

 In the manga their relationship is considerably complex; Il Palazzo's conflicting personalities seem to alternatively hold strange affection towards Excel, or consider her a nuisance.
 Excel herself is far from stupid, but has overactive imagination, and a habit of acting before thinking.
 The introduction of Elgala to the story has brought out Excel's responsible, sometimes even tyrannical side (she doesn't know when to quit), and the most recent development has replaced her with a robotic duplicate who is cool, calm and hypercompetent, yet still somehow manages to convey her personality well enough to keep Hyatt and Elgala fooled for several volumes.